Aline-CROIRE/BotigaShop-Backend/README.md

 **Authentication** 🔒🔑

-The API uses [mention the authentication mechanism, e.g., JWT] for authentication.
+The API uses JWT for authentication.
 After successful login, the API will return a JWT token.
 Include this token in the `Authorization` header of subsequent requests to protected endpoints:Authorization: Bearer <YOUR_JWT_TOKEN>

+**Payment Processing** 💳

+The API utilizes Stripe for processing payments.
+Refer to the Stripe documentation and API endpoints for details on integrating payment functionality.
+You'll need to configure Stripe with your secret and publishable keys.

 **Error Handling** 🚨